 How is a Special Needs Trust created?

-A Special Needs Trust formed with money or property belonging to someone other than the disabled beneficiary may only be created by a parent, a grandparent, a court-appointed legal guardian, or a court, under the laws regulating creation of special needs trusts.
-If the money with which the trust is formed belongs to the beneficiary, for example from a direct inheritance or a settlement from a personal injury suit, one additional option allowed in this situation is having the disabled beneficiary place the funds in a pooled special needs trust him or herself, if he or she has the mental capacity to do so.
+A Special Needs Trust formed with money or property belonging to the disabled beneficiary may only be created by a parent, a grandparent, a court-appointed legal guardian, or a court, under the laws regulating creation of special needs trusts.
+If the money with which the trust is formed belongs to the beneficiary, for example from a direct inheritance or a settlement from a personal injury suit, one additional option allowed in this situation is having the disabled beneficiary place the funds in a pooled special needs trust.

 No limit has been placed on the total amount of property or assets that can be placed in such a trust.
 Funds that are held in a special needs trust are available for the medical and dental expenses not covered by public benefit programs, equipment requirements, special dietary needs, insurance, education expenses, vacations, recreational and other life enhancing expenses.
 Funds in the trust must be used exclusively for the disabled beneficiary, may not be subject to creditors or judgment for any reason.
 A testimentary special needs trust may be created in a parent or grandparent’s Last Will and Testament as a way to provide for the ongoing care of a disabled person.

 Our Goal: Health Care, Education, Housing and beyond